RTC Transit: Color schemes

 In 2010, a new "goldface" BRT livery was implemented with the Wright StreetCars, which consists of a gold base with a blue stripe and a white stripe; the one-piece windshield is outlined in white.

 Bus terminals

 South Strip Transfer Terminal

-The South Strip Transfer Terminal (or "SSTT"), owned by the RTC, is located just south of McCarran Airport on Sunset Rd. and Gilespie St. The SSTT was opened in 2003 after the Vacation Village hotel and casino was closed, which was the southern terminus for many CAT routes.
-The SSTT has 18 transit bays that are serviced by 7 RTC routes, Megabus, which began on December 12, 2012, providing service from the SSTT to Los Angeles via Riverside, & BoltBus to Los Angeles.
+The South Strip Transfer Terminal (or "SSTT"), owned by the RTC, is located just south of Harry Reid International Airport on Sunset Rd. and Gilespie St. The SSTT was opened in 2003 after the Vacation Village hotel and casino was closed, which was the southern terminus for many CAT routes.
+The SSTT has 18 transit bays that are serviced by seven RTC routes, Megabus, which began on December 12, 2012, providing service from the SSTT to Los Angeles via Riverside, and BoltBus to Los Angeles.
 Both have since ceased operation.
-In 2008 the Park & Ride lot was expanded, doubling the amount of spaces available in response to the overwhelming use of the lot by commuters heading to the airport.
-Amtrak Thruway and Greyhound started using the station in 2021, with Greyhound abandoning its long held station at the Plaza Las Vegas.
+In 2008 the park and ride lot was expanded, doubling the amount of spaces available, in response to the overwhelming use of the lot by commuters heading to the airport.
+The Amtrak Thruway #10 and Greyhound started using the station in 2021, with Greyhound abandoning its long held station at the Plaza Las Vegas.